-4. If you're worried that painting your whole home white might feel too boring or institutional, vary the whites slightly by choosing two or three different whites in the same family (either cool or warm).
+4. If you're worried that painting your whole home white might feel too boring or institutional, vary the whites slightly by choosing two or three different whites in the same family (ie. cool or warm).

-5. Use a flat finish on the ceiling, eggshell or satin finish on the walls and semi-gloss on the trim and doors (and floors if you paint them white) to provide contrast and depth.
+5. Use a flat finish on the ceiling, eggshell or satin finish on the walls and semi-gloss on the trim and doors (and floors if you paint them) to provide contrast and interest in the room.

 White spaces are known to help us experience restfulness, peace, and joy, and they allow us to create 'white space' mentally and emotionally as well.
 This helps us slow down and be more mindful, which of course, boosts productivity and effectiveness in everything we do.
 A white wall is also the ultimate neutral backdrop on which to display the really meaningful and inspirational things in your life.

 So stop stressing and simplify design for your home.
 Paint your walls white already and reap the benefits.
 You can thank me later.
-I accept chocolate.
-White chocolate.
+I accept white chocolate.

 Now, check out the beautiful white rooms for inspiration below (click photos for sources).

-PS - if you found this post helpful, Pin it for later and share it with friends!
+If you found this post helpful, please Pin and Share.
+Thanks!